Platelet-Rich Plasma (PRP)

 What is Platelet-Rich Plasma (PRP)?

-PRP is an FDA-approved therapeutic injection process for the growth, repair, and rehabilitation of connective tissue, such as shoulders, knees, hips, neck, back, etc. PRP therapy aides the body’s natural healing process by delivering a higher concentration of platelets, directly into the area of need.
+PRP is a therapeutic injection process for the growth, repair, and rehabilitation of connective tissue, such as shoulders, knees, hips, neck, back, etc. PRP therapy aides the body’s natural healing process by delivering a higher concentration of platelets, directly into the area of need.
 Platelet Rich Plasma involves drawing a sample of your blood, which is then placed in a centrifuge to isolate the blood platelets.
 This Platelet Rich Plasma (PRP) is precisely injected back into the area in need of repair, enhancing the healing process.
 The process has been shown to be safe and effective in treating the following common conditions:

 |•||Osteoarthritis of the Knee, Shoulder, Hip & Spine|